Euro zone meets on Friday to try to seal Cyprus deal

 The meeting, which follows a mission by the troika of international lenders to Cyprus, raises expectations that the euro zone is close to sealing a package of aid that the Mediterranean island asked for last June.

-"The expectation is that the Eurogroup will discuss the outlines of the aid programme," he said separately in a letter to the Dutch parliament.
+"The expectation is that the Eurogroup will discuss the outlines of the aid program," he said separately in a letter to the Dutch parliament.

 Initial estimates on the size of the bailout have been as much as the whole Cypriot economy produces in a year, some 17 billion euros ($22 billion), raising doubts whether the euro zone member state would ever be able to pay back the money.